VysotskiVadim/VysotskiVadim.blog/_drafts/calculate-lint-version.markdown

 ## Automate

-Google samples recommend you to calculate version manually every time you update AGP.
+Google samples makes you to calculate version manually every time you update AGP.
 It's not a true dev way.
+The true dev way is automation.

-Let's automate it in 3 steps.
+Automate linter's version calculation in 3 steps.

 Step 1.
 Extract the AGP version to a project's ext properties.